Achievable logoAchievable logo

 Many professions use errors and omissions (E&O) policies.
 Examples include accountants, insurance producers or adjusters, architects, attorneys, stockbrokers, real estate brokers, and engineers.

-Coverage is tailored to the needs of the profession.
-It pays for liability arising out of the performance of professional duties due to negligence.
-For example, if an insurance agent makes an inadequate recommendation that harms a customer, a resulting lawsuit will likely be covered by the agent’s E&O policy.
+For example, if an insurance agent makes an inadequate recommendation that causes a customer financial harm, a resulting lawsuit will likely be covered by the agent’s E&O policy.

 Directors and Officers

-Another type of professional liability contract provides legal liability protection for a corporate director or officer for errors and/or omissions.
+Another type of professional liability contract provides legal liability protection to a corporate director or officer for errors and/or omissions.
 This type of policy protects corporate leadership from lawsuits by stockholders or others alleging mismanagement.

-Other policies are also available and tailored to specific professions, including:
+Other profession-specific policies are also available, including:

 • Druggists Liability